Leopold I, Holy Roman Emperor: Internal problems

 The emperor himself defined the guidelines of the politics.
 Johann Weikhard of Auersperg was dismissed in 1669 as the leading minister.
 He was followed by Wenzel Eusebius, Prince of Lobkowicz.
 Both had arranged some connections to France without the knowledge of the emperor.
 In 1674 Lobkowicz also lost his appointment.

-He also expelled Jewish communities from his realm, for example the Viennese Jewish community, which used to live in an area called "Im Werd" across the Danube Canal.
+He also expelled Jewish communities from his realm, for example, the Viennese Jewish community, which used to live in an area called "Im Werd" across the Danube Canal.
 After the expulsion of the Jewish population, with popular support, the area was renamed Leopoldstadt as a thanksgiving.
 But Frederick William, Elector of Brandenburg, issued an edict in 1677, in which he announced his special protection for 50 families of these expelled Jews.

-In governing his own lands Leopold found his chief difficulties in Hungary, where unrest was caused partly by his desire to crush Protestantism and partly by the so-called Magnate conspiracy.
-A rising was suppressed in 1671 and for some years Hungary was treated with great severity.
+In governing his own lands, Leopold found his chief difficulties in Hungary, where unrest was caused partly by his desire to crush Protestantism and partly by the so-called Magnate conspiracy.
+A rising was suppressed in 1671 and for some years, Hungary was treated with great severity.
 In 1681, after another rising, some grievances were removed and a less repressive policy was adopted, but this did not deter the Hungarians from revolting again.
-Austrian forces occupied the castle of Trebišov in 1675, but in 1682 Imre Thököly captured it and then fled from continuous Austrian attacks, so they blew the castle up, leaving it in ruins.
-They fled as supposedly Hungarian rebel troops under the command of Imre Thököly, cooperating with the Turks, and sacked the city of Bielsko in 1682.
+Austrian forces occupied the castle of Trebišov in 1675, but in 1682 Emeric Thököly captured it and then fled from continuous Austrian attacks, so they blew the castle up, leaving it in ruins.
+They fled as supposedly Hungarian rebel troops under the command of Emeric Thököly, cooperating with the Ottoman Turks, and sacked the city of Bielsko in 1682.
 In 1692, Leopold gave up his rights to the property, giving his rights by donation to Theresia Keglević.

-Espousing the cause of the rebels Sultan Mehmed IV sent an enormous army into Austria early in 1683; this advanced almost unchecked to Vienna, which was besieged from July to September, while Leopold took refuge at Passau.
-Realizing the gravity of the situation somewhat tardily, some of the German princes, among them the electors of Saxony and Bavaria, led their contingents to the Imperial Army, which was commanded by the emperor's brother-in-law, Charles, Duke of Lorraine, but the most redoubtable of Leopold's allies was the King of Poland, John III Sobieski, who was already dreaded by the Turks.
+Espousing the cause of the rebels, Sultan Mehmed IV sent an enormous army into Austria early in 1683; this advanced almost unchecked to Vienna, which was besieged from July to September, while Leopold took refuge at Passau.
+Realising the gravity of the situation somewhat tardily, some of the German princes, among them the electors of Saxony and Bavaria, led their contingents to the Imperial Army, which was commanded by the emperor's brother-in-law, Charles V, Duke of Lorraine, but the most redoubtable of Leopold's allies was the King of Poland, John III Sobieski, who was already dreaded by the Ottoman Turks.